AbdulShabazz/TTS_SpectrumAnalyzer/README.md

 To use the Artificial Speech Formant Editor:

 1. Open `SpectrumAnalyzer.html` in a web browser.
-2. Use the dropdown boxes to select the desired formant frequencies and amplitudes.
+2. Use the dropdown areas to select the desired audio containing the formant frequencies and amplitudes.
-3. Observe the changes in the graph as you adjust the formants.
+3. Observe the changes in the graph as you playback the audio.
 4. Utilize the visual feedback to understand the relationship between formants and speech sounds.

 ## Compatibility